epolewski/EricLLM/README.md

 # EricLLM
 A fast batching API to serve LLM models

+Update 1/27/2024: Fixed one of the major bugs that would cause some requests to not return when under heavy load.
+Added extremly simple vLLM engine support.
+I'm trying to work around that multi-gpu bug and see if I can do it from here.
+Implemented the 8 bit cache but haven't tested it.
+Fixed the lora support.
+Adjusted timeout behavior.

 Update 01/17/2024: Bunch of random little upgrades/bug fixes.
 Some speed increases.
 Added lora support.
 Successfully found a bunch of things that don't work or make things worse.
 I added an --embiggen flag if you want to duplicate the attention layers and make arbitrarily large frankenmodels.
 I've not benchmarked this against anything.
 The decrease in speed may not reflect properly in the console.
 It doesn't work well, and I suspect it's because the cache is being shared between duplicate layers and causing issues.
 But the API server, on the whole, works a lot better now.
 My use of this is expanding and I'll keep dropping the updates in.

 Update 12/29/2023: I improved the way the API handles requests.
 It's now about 20% faster and latency is much less!
 Also added an average tokens/sec count per thread.
 You can add those together to get your tokens/sec more easily.
 Decreased the client request latency as well that's not reflected in the generated tokens/sec shown in the console but did reflect in my benchmarking script.
 There's also new gpu_balance logic primarily targeted at ~34b models ran on 2 24gb GPUs that boosted performance significantly by round-robin assigning the first 2 jobs and then splitting the third worker over the 2 GPUs to max out the CUDA cores.

 ## Installation